Online MBA in Wisconsin

-The La Crosse program is ideal for people looking for managerial careers, in the business, education, and government sectors.
-The program is for one year.
-The program consists of a foundation phase and a graduate phase.
-The program requires nine credits for electives.
-There will be resident, and internet elective courses offered each semester and summer term.
-You need a US equal bachelor’s degree to apply for the program.
-You will also need all the official transcripts of all academic work completed.
-You have to submit the score report of GMAT (Graduate Management Admissions Test) also.
-The preferred application timeline is: April 15 for summer admission, June 15 for fall admission, and November 15 for spring admission.
+The La Crosse program is ideal for people looking for managerial careers in the business, education, and government sectors.
+The one-year program consists of a foundation phase and a graduate phase.
+The program requires nine credits of electives, consisting of both residential and online courses.
+Applicants need a bachelor’s degree with official transcripts, along with GMAT scores, to apply for the program.
+The preferred application deadlines are April 15 for summer admission, June 15 for fall admission, and November 15 for spring admission.

 5. University of Wisconsin-Madison

 The Madison MBA program is ideal for people who want to speed up their career growth.
-With ten specializations students gain the breadth and depth necessary to succeed.
-Almost 90% of graduates secured positions within three months of graduation.
-Recent graduates reported a 63% increase, on average, in base salary.
+With ten specializations to choose from, students gain the breadth and depth necessary to succeed.
 The program provides a strong foundation in the general management principles.
 The curriculum includes the foundation program, interview training, and a week-long orientation program.
-You need a bachelor’s degree, and two years professional work experience.
-The program accepts 130 students.
-The program gives you the opportunity to connect with and learn from real-world leaders.
+Almost 90% of graduates secured positions within three months of graduation.
+Recent graduates reported an average increase of 63% in their base salary.
+Applicants need a bachelor’s degree and two years professional work experience to be considered.
+The program also gives students the opportunity to connect with and learn from real-world leaders.

 6. University of Wisconsin-Milwaukee